lehmannkendall/Metadata/README.md

 It is not present in ArchivesSpace records, Iranian Oral History, or Milman Parry records.

-### originalInfo
+### originInfo
-The `originalInfo` element is a wrapper for information about the creation or issuance of the resource.
+The `originInfo` element is a wrapper for information about the creation or issuance of the resource.

 | Subelement | May occur in records from |
 |:---|:---|